alyxqz/customerPortal/README.md

 # Customer Payment Portal Suitelet

 This Suitelet provides a secure portal for customers to view open invoices and make payments.
-The script dynamically generates the portal based on customer-specific data generated from Netsuite and uses Authorize.net (Visa) as a payment gateway
+The script dynamically generates the portal based on customer-specific data generated from Netsuite and uses [Authorize.net](https://www.authorize.net/) as a payment gateway

 ---